ProjectSegfault/Branding/README.md

 Odyssey346 designed these logos quickly in GIMP and Krita.

 # Branding Guidelines
-Please do not use the line-arty version of our logo where it would not look good or readable. (the final logo)
+Please do not use the line-arty version of our logo where it would not look good or unreadable. (the final logo)